Comedy Inc. (Australian TV series): Comedy Inc: The Late Shift (2005–2007)

 Beginning with its 2005 season, the show aired in a later timeslot, in the process changing its name to Comedy Inc.: The Late Shift.
 This version was a success with both audiences and television critics, due to its slightly more risque content, as well as original new characters like "Blokeman" and "Matt and Bray".
 The new show marked the beginning of a collaboration between new head writer Rick Kalowski and producer/director David McDonald.
 (After working together on 45 episodes of the show from 2004, the pair left the show at the end of the fourth series in late 2006).

 The fourth series of Comedy Inc. debuted on Tuesday 30 May 2006 again on the Nine Network.
 The new series marked the departure of Ben Oxenbould and Gabriel Andrews from the show, and their replacement with the popular Australian comedian Scott Brennan and actor Simon Mallory.
 In a new 10.30 pm timeslot on Sundays, it again dominated its timeslot, proving especially popular with younger viewers.
-The fourth series, characterised by darker and even more risque material than the first series of 'Comedy Inc. - The Late Shift' (words such as fuck, for example, are no longer censored), ran 25 1-hour episodes in total, following an extension of the series by the Nine Network, making it the longest running series of the show to date.
+The fourth series, characterised by darker and even more risque material than the first series of Comedy Inc.: The Late Shift (words such as fuck, for example, are no longer censored), ran 25 one-hour episodes in total, following an extension of the series by the Nine Network, making it the longest running series of the show to date.

 On Thursday 19 October 2006, the show was nominated at the 2006 "Australian Film Institute Awards" in five categories, including Best Television Comedy Series, Best Direction in Television, and two nominations for Best Performance in a Television Comedy Series, one each for Paul McCarthy and Genevieve Morris.

 The fifth season was directed by Damian Davis, previously director of The Ronnie Johns Half Hour.
 The head writers were Kevin Brumpton and Angus Fitzsimons.

 The fifth season began production in January 2007 and would end in July 2007.
-On 5 September 2007 with most of the female cast leaving with Mandy McElhinney, Katrina Retallick and Genevieve Morris all leaving and being replaced by SkitHOUSE actress Fiona Harris, Big Bite and previously recurring actress Rebecca De Unamuno and newcomer Janis McGavin.
+On 5 September 200, most of the female cast left—including Mandy McElhinney, Katrina Retallick and Genevieve Morris—and they were replaced by SkitHOUSE actress Fiona Harris, previously recurring actress Rebecca De Unamuno, and newcomer Janis McGavin.

-On 26 December 2007, the show aired its final episode.
-As the cast had felt that the fifth series would be their last.
+On 26 December 2007, the show aired its final episode, as the cast had felt that the fifth series should be their last.

 An international version of the show, comprising a series of 20 half-hour episodes, has aired on cable television in several countries.
 A second series of the international version of the show aired in late 2007.
 The international version focusses on sketches, character pieces and parodies of overseas programs, and excludes parodies of Australian programs with which a foreign audience would be unfamiliar.